SonarSource/sonarlint-vscode/README.md

 ## Contributions

-Have a need in SonarLint that’s not being met?
+Have a need in SonarQube for IDE: VS Code that’s not being met?
 Or not being met well?
 Ever wish you could talk directly to the Product Manager?
 Well now’s your chance!
-Congratulations, you are SonarLint’s Product Manager for a day.
+Congratulations, you are SonarQube's Product Manager for a day.
 If you would like to see a new feature, please create a new thread in the Community Forum here, under ["Product Manager for a Day"](https://community.sonarsource.com/c/sl/pm-for-a-day-sl/41).

 Please read here about why we [deprecated the "Suggest New Features" category](https://community.sonarsource.com/t/introducing-the-product-manager-for-a-day-subcategories/68606) on the Community Forum.
 The truth is that it's extremely difficult for someone outside SonarSource to comply with our roadmap and expectations.
 Therefore, we typically only accept minor cosmetic changes and typo fixes.